This post may contain affiliate links. Read our disclosure here.

 Remember that keeping $1000 in a normal bank would make you a whopping $3 a year in interest based on current rates.
 Because of low returns on your money you should work hard to not pay the bank to keep your money!!
 Even one ATM fee a year and you’ve lost money on this deal…

 What are some banking fees that you can avoid?

 Monthly Account Fees

 This is very 1980.
 Most banks/credit unions offer free checking and savings accounts and you need to make sure you are in one.
 Most of these do not have minimum balance requirements.
-If your bank doesn’t offer free accounts, then it may be time to look elsewhere… Pulling up a few different major banks I found that many don’t offer “free” checking but if you have at least one direct deposit a month your fee is waived.
-Make sure if you are in this type of account that you remember what is required.
+If your bank doesn’t offer free accounts, then it may be time to look elsewhere… Pulling up a few different major banks I found that many don’t state that they offer “free” checking but if you have at least one direct deposit a month your fee is waived.
+If you are in this type of account, remember what is required.
 Changing jobs and not immediately setting up your direct deposit could be costly.

 Bounced Check Fees